Car Buying Strategies

 The limited warranty covering the entire vehicle is 5 years or 60,000 miles, much more than a standard 3-year/36,000 mile version.
 The powertrain gets 10-year/100,000-mile coverage.
 The warranty also comes with five years roadside assistance with unlimited mileage.

-Reasons Not to Buy a 2020 Mitsubishi Eclipse Cross – The Cons
+Reasons You May Not Like the 2020 Mitsubishi Eclipse Cross – The Cons

 1. Storage is Below Other Manufacturers